 If you have video on your site then you will need to get the video files in .mp4 format so you can put them on Youtube, which, unlike Brightcove (the service that FindLaw uses), is free and makes it really easy to embed videos onto your new site.
 Plus, YouTube is more SEO friendly.

 Look into the following services to replace other options you may have had on your FindLaw site:

 - Live Chat Service: try Olark or SnapEngage

 - Contact Forms: can be moved to WordPress using a plugin called Gravity Forms or Contact Form 7.

-- Trackable Phone Numbers: check out our call tracking app at Sting Marketing.
+- Trackable Phone Numbers: call tracking app at Sting Marketing.

 But what about my mobile site?

 Having a site that people can access from their phones or tablets is becoming increasingly important.
 Would it surprise you that almost half or more of your visitors are finding you on a mobile device?
 FindLaw may have been charging you for a mobile site, but your web developer can build a mobile-friendly theme so your law firm website will look and work how it is supposed to on any mobile device.
 It typically takes a responsive theme and then some tweaks in CSS in order to make it display properly in all browsers and devices.